ImNotCraftyy/BYPASS-MEGAPACK/README.md

 yknow, its like finding a whole bunch of pencils on the floor and then putting them into a big bag for everyone to look at and grab
 ...more like stealing pencils...?

-which basically means i find bypasses to put into a google drive folder so other people can find shit and download them

-without specific credits unless you request for it. because im too lazy to give credits for like everything and anything i add. you can be mad at me.
+which basically means i find bypasses to put into a google drive folder so other people can find shit and download them without specific credits unless you request for it. because im too lazy to give credits for like everything and anything i add. you can be mad at me. i dont care.

 all i do is really just find shit and download it and put it into the megapack.

+everyone knows already lmfao

 # REQUEST CREDIT OR REMOVAL
 see your work in here??? or something you want thats yours removed?????????
 ORRR you just want credit?????/